DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-sellers.md

 <h3 class="pt-6-m mb-3 text-primary" id="ask-admin">When to Ask Your Admin for Help</h3>

 <ul>
-  <li>You do not see the Meddicc Score card, or the card does not let you finish connecting your user.</li>
+  <li>You do not see the Meddicc Score card, or the card says that the account needs to connect or reauthorize the app.</li>
   <li>You need access to change frameworks, edit scores manually, or view reports.</li>
   <li>You need changes to settings, users, licences, automations, or the default framework.</li>
 </ul>